joepetrowski/opengov-cli/README.md

 This will return either two or four calls, the latter if the origin is `WhitelistedCaller`, which will require a preimage and referendum for the Fellowship.
 It also returns a batch call if you want to submit them all at once (you can hide this with `--no-batch "true"`).

-#### Polkadot
+#### Submit a Referendum on Polkadot

 For Polkadot, we will use a proposal of `0x0000645468652046656c6c6f777368697020736179732068656c6c6f`, which is a `system.remark` call.
 We will use the Fellowship to whitelist it.

-The Fellowship is on the Collectives parachain, so this will require a referendum on the Collectives chain for the Fellowship to whitelist a call, and then a referendum on the Relay Chain for it to pass public vote.
+The Fellowship is on the Collectives parachain, so this will require a referendum on the Collectives chain for the Fellowship to whitelist a call, and a referendum on the Relay Chain for it to pass public vote.
 Notice the WSS nodes pointing to different chains in the output.

 ```
 $ ./target/debug/opengov-cli submit-referendum \